Mrfrey14/salesforceDev/How-to-Setup-Jest-for-LWC-Testing.md

 7) Use the cli command sfdx force:lightning:lwc:test:run to run tests inside your \_\_tests\_\_ folders

        a) Use the command sfdx force:lightning:lwc:test:run --watch to have jest automatically run tests when they get updated.

+***

+Useful Links:

 [sfdx-lwc-jest repo here](https://github.com/salesforce/sfdx-lwc-jest)